Skip to content

 2. 2 Are high-capacity magazines legal in every state?

-3. 3 Are high-capacity magazine prohibited under federal law?
+3. 3 Are high-capacity magazines prohibited under federal law?